ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 The limits for the apache arrow table approach are the following:

-1. There seems to be no support for columns of lists of strings.
+1. Apache arrow documentation shows [list types are supported](https://arrow.apache.org/docs/status.html) but more research is needed to understand their usage, if they are useful in Tables, and their performance if used.
 2. There is no support currently for [searching or filtering the table](https://github.com/apache/arrow/issues/13233).
 Searching for dies based on their position is crucial for highlighting and sending the highlighted die metadata with the `die-hover` event.
+More research is needed to see if alternative libraries can be used for filtering / data analysis. ([POC with arquero](https://stackblitz.com/edit/geoarrow-worker-arquero-demo?file=src%2Fmain.ts)).
-3. The transfer method between the main an worker thread for arrow tables is cumbersome.
+3. Apache arrow does not yet have first class support for efficiently transferring arrow data structures in workers.
+When asked they said they are [supportive of adding the APIs](https://github.com/apache/arrow/issues/39017#issuecomment-1955653556).
 4. The iteration over stored rows is very slow compared to typed arrays as seen in the table below.
 This impacts the goals we set for this rendering improvement.

 Alternatives for solving these problems are the following:

 1. A dynamic number of columns for storing tags, but the performance may suffer.
 2. Possible solutions for this are searching by iterating over the whole table, which is not feasible (see 4.) or using typed arrays and caching to speed up the search for the relevant columns.
-3. The use of a higher level library [geoarrow](https://github.com/geoarrow/geoarrow-js/blob/main/src/worker/transferable.ts)
+3. The use of a higher level library [geoarrow](https://github.com/geoarrow/geoarrow-js/blob/main/src/worker/transferable.ts). ([POC](https://stackblitz.com/edit/geoarrow-worker-arquero-demo?file=src%2Fmain.ts)).
 4. In the following table are presented different iteration strategies over 1M long arrays, and how they compare with the chosen method and the basic typed array iteration:

 | name                    | duration (ms) [1] | duration (ms) [2] | detail                                                          |